 InterVarsity Christian Fellowship

-In response to God's love, grace and truth: The Purpose of the Chapter is to establish and advance at Penn State Mont Alto witnessing communities of students and faculty who follow Jesus as Savior and Lord: growing in love for God, God's Word, God's people of every ethnicity and culture and God's purposes in the world.
+In response to God's love, grace and truth: The purpose of this Chapter is to establish and advance at Penn State Mont Alto witnessing communities of students and faculty who follow Jesus as Savior and Lord: growing in love for God, God's Word, God's people of every ethnicity and culture and God's purposes in the world.

 A prestigious organization of students who perform public relations functions for the campus.
 Students must apply for this organization.